Monroe man charged with armed robbery

 A Monroe man was booked into the Gwinnett County jail early Saturday on armed robbery charges.

 A Gwinnett County officer arrested 24-year-old Americo De La Paz of 1941 Dry Pond Road.
-De La Paz faces four counts of armed robbery.
+De La Paz faces two counts of armed robbery.

 No bond was set.